tusher02/3D-Snake-Three.js/README.md

 # 3D-Snake-Game

 A 3D snake game using Three.js javascript library.
+It's a single level game.
 The game contains typical snake game features such as-

 1. Eat fruits and score will increase.
 2. Fruits will generate randomly.